JGLeejungHo/JGLeejungHo/README.md

 **JGLeejungHo/JGLeejungHo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

+- 👯 I’m looking to collaborate on ...
+- 🤔 I’m looking for help with ...

+-->
 - 🔭 I’m currently working on ...
 2023.7.8 GIGDC https://github.com/JGLeejungHo/GIGDC_Busan
 2025.7.8 Krafton Jungle Miniproject https://github.com/JGLeejungHo/jungle10-tetris